 #5 Lots of images with little text

-We live in a very visual world that is why it is not a surprise that adding visuals to your emails has become a widespread practice.
+We live in a very visual world which is why it is not a surprise that adding visuals to your emails has become a widespread practice.
 Furthermore, visual content is a must for 55% of B2C content marketers.
 Even the most professional emails usually are image-centric.
 However, oftentimes this doesn't work for spam filters which can mislead image-heavy emails and mark you as a scammer.

 So, that is all?
 Do you need to stop using images at all?
 Of course, not.
 You really need to follow a 60/40 ratio, where there should be 60% of text and only 40% of visual components.